gmc-code/PC-Microbit-Extension-backup/docs/bots/BitBotXL/BitBotXL_motors.rst

     | Make the left motor run.
     | ``speed`` values are integers or floats (decimals) from -10 to 10.
     | Default ``speed`` is 1.
-    | If speed < 0 the motor turns the wheel backward.
+    | If speed < 0 the motor turns the wheel backwards.
     | ``duration`` values are integers above 0.
     | Default ``duration`` is None.
     | The motor will stop after a given duration in milliseconds.